- — Organic, Non-GMO, Kosher, Raw, Sproutable, Vegan

-- — Organic Sprouting Seeds, Organic Broccoli, Organic Alfalfa, Organic Radish, Organic Clover
+- — Organic Broccoli, Organic Alfalfa, Organic Radish, Organic Clover

 - — High Germination Rate

-Health Benefits of Our Organic Salad Mix of Sprouting Seeds
+Nutritional Value of Organic Salad Mix of Sprouting Seeds

-- The sprouting seeds of radishes are rich in glucoraphanin that has great anticancer properties.
+Organic Sprouting Seeds of Radishes are rich in glucoraphanin that has great properties.
 The content of glucoraphanin in seeds decreases with the development of the plant.
-Radish sprouts have a high content of nutrients, particularly vitamins (A, B, B2, C), and minerals (iron, potassium, magnesium, phosphorus, and sodium).
-Red radish sprouts contain 15% of protein and have a positive effect on eyesight and digestion.
+Radish sprouts have a high content of nutrients, particularly vitamins (A, B, B2, C) and minerals (iron, potassium, magnesium, phosphorus, and sodium).
+Red radish sprouts contain 15% of protein.